Detachment Focus: Stormlance Task Force (Updated November 15, 2024)

 Space Marines are blessed with more detachments than any other faction, and that can make it hard to stand out.
 The Stormlance Task Force doesn’t have that problem, however – it immediately emerged as one of the key ways to play the faction, in part because the ability to Advance and Charge with your entire army is always very strong.
 Being able to do it on the Fall Back is just extra icing on top.
 The Stormlance Task Force also offers some great Stratagems for movement and from its initial publication pretty much immediately became the way to run Space Wolves and Blood Angels… at least, until those factions’ detachments received some additional love in their own balance dataslates.
 If you’re taking the Stormlance Task Force, your primary goal is taking advantage of that army-wide Advance and Charge mechanic, and using it to strike early and often, boxing your opponent in and forcing them to fight through durable melee threats if they want to compete with other deadly threats at midtable.

-If you’re just sticking to the units in Codex: Space Marines, it can be tough to make this detachment work; Outriders and Storm Speeders aren’t really good enough to build a whole army around here – but if you look at some of the other chapter options – most notably, Space Wolves – you’ll find a lot more to get excited about here.
+If you’re just sticking to the units in Codex: Space Marines, it can be tough to make this detachment work; Outriders and Storm Speeders aren’t really good enough to build a whole army around here, even at their reduced costs – but if you look at some of the other chapter options – most notably, Space Wolves – you’ll find a lot more to get excited about here.
+And again, that’s even after a Q4 balance update significantly increased points costs on Thunderwolf Cavalry.

 Detachment Rule: Lightning Assault